 There will be some occasions when sending work back through the post will be the preferred method.
 This will be indicated as part of the course information in My Te Kura.

-Special Education (SE) subject resources are delivered in print by post.
-Completed work may be scanned and emailed direct to the SE subject teacher, or returned by post.
+Learning support subject resources are delivered in print by post.
+Completed work may be scanned and emailed direct to the learner support subject teacher or returned by post.

-Please note that Te Kura no longer pays postage costs for work returned by dual students.
+Please note that Te Kura no longer pays postage costs for work returned by dual-enrolled students.